platformsh/platformsh-docs/reference/contact-support.md

 # Contacting Support

-In order to provide the most efficient support, we request you use our helpdesk as the primary contact method.
+In order to provide the most efficient support, we request you use our help desk as the primary contact method.

 ## Open a Support Ticket